 - Once you find something suitable, book it!
 And if you are smart, you book it with a points earning credit card (double whammy!) and earn a few extra points or cash back.
 Protip: book it direct w/ the company.
 It’s likely you can earn some other reward by doing this.
 Check your program for details, but book it direct and skip sites like Orbitz and Travelocity.

 I’ve heard of folks booking a round trip ticket to a place like Singapore where they never leave the airport and simply turn around and catch the next flight back.
 Talk about a mileage run…sheesh.
 That seems a bit extreme to me, but hey, if it works, go for it.

 I always try to, at least, get to a destination I’ve never seen before and spend at least a day there to really maximize my personal value out of the mileage run.

 But – do what you gotta do!
 Getting over that next level is almost always worth it.

 Sure!
 Why not.
 If you are a few nights short of the next Hilton Honors level (or Marriott, etc), book your local Hampton Inn and take your spouse with you for a staycation!
 Let the kids swim in the pool!
 After all kids love hotels!

-PS…speaking of hotels, you might like this article I wrote with 20 Hotel Hacks for the Savvy Business Traveler.
+PS…speaking of hotels, you might like this article I wrote with 31 Amazing Hotel Hacks Travel Pros Use all the Time

 or this article on the Hilton Honors rewards program.